Kksahoo02/Day_2_Phishing_Email_Analysis/README.md

-# 🎯 Phishing Email Analysis – Cybersecurity Internship Task
+# 🎯 Phishing Email Analysis

 ## 🎯 Objective
 Analyze a phishing email sample to identify common **indicators of compromise** and understand **attacker tactics**.